David Lonsdale: Television

 Lonsdale's first major role on television occurred in 1986 when he played Peter Barlow in Coronation Street.
-He has subsequently re-appeared in the show on two further occasions.
-He first returned in 2011 in a minor role working for a solicitor and again in May 2012, this time playing Edwin Soames.
+He has subsequently re-appeared in the show on two occasions: he first returned in 2011 in a minor role working for a solicitor, and again in May 2012, this time playing Edwin Soames.

-Other, more minor television appearances, have seen Lonsdale take roles in the 1989 Inspector Morse episode Driven to Distraction in which he played a Detective; in the medical drama Casualty (2011) and in the soap opera Emmerdale (2018) in which he played a private detective.
+Other, more minor television appearances, have seen Lonsdale take roles in the 1989 Inspector Morse episode Driven to Distraction, in which he played a detective; in the medical drama Casualty (2011); and in the soap opera Emmerdale (2018), in which he played a private detective.

 Lonsdale has also twice appeared in the drama series Vera.
-His first appearance was in the role of a Policeman, this being followed when he was cast as pub landlord Phil Annerly in the episode ‘Dirty’ (2020).
-In addition he has appeared in The Bay (2022), in the ITV drama series Anne and as a Catholic Priest who takes the confession of disgraced television personality Jimmy Savile in the BBC's four-part drama The Reckoning (2023).
+His first appearance was in the role of a policeman; he later played pub landlord Phil Annerly in the episode "Dirty" (2020).
+Furthermore, he has appeared in The Bay (2022), in the ITV drama series Anne and as a Catholic priest who hears the confession of disgraced television personality Jimmy Savile in the BBC's four-part drama The Reckoning (2023).

 Film

 Lonsdale had a minor role as a repo man in the 1997 feature film The Full Monty.
-In 2019 he appeared as a Desk Sergeant in the movie Downton Abbey.
+In 2019, he appeared as a desk sergeant in the movie Downton Abbey.

 Theatre

-Lonsdale appeared in the pantomime Dick Whittington at the Gracie Fields Theatre, Rochdale, in 2018 - 2019.
-In recent years Lonsdale has played the part of Gordon Bennett in Uncle Eric musical comedy plays at the New Vic Theatre in Newcastle-under-Lyme.
+Lonsdale appeared in the pantomime Dick Whittington at the Gracie Fields Theatre, Rochdale, in 2018–2019.
+In recent years, he has played the part of Gordon Bennett in Uncle Eric musical comedy plays at the New Vic Theatre in Newcastle-under-Lyme.

 Personal life

-Lonsdale married his wife Diane in 1993.
-Together they have three children.
+Lonsdale married his wife, Diane, in 1993.
+Together, they have three children.

-Lonsdale now presents a Sunday morning show, The Southport Arts Show, on community radio station Mighty FM.
-Lonsdale is a regular guest at the annual Heartbeat Car Rally in Goathland where he spends time meeting and greeting fans, usually with his co-star Tricia Penrose.
+He presents a Sunday morning show, The Southport Arts Show, on community radio station Mighty FM.
+Lonsdale is a regular guest at the annual Heartbeat Car Rally in Goathland, where he spends time meeting and greeting fans, usually with his co-star Tricia Penrose.